betaglot/plantabeta/docs/guide/Why/LearningCurve.md

 ## Decrease the time it takes to master Tree Planting

 - Learn all the tricks and tips in fewer seasons.
-- Diminishing returns after the third year
+- Diminishing returns after the third year.